 Evansdale Glen is a picnic area just north of the city, with several shady swimming holes and a big undulating playing field to roam in.
 Wander the track to a nearby waterfall and stop for a lemonade at Arc Brewery on the way home.

-Ross Creek entices you with spots to paddle, waterfalls to admire, and waterside trails to follow from one reserve to another.
-Start with the circuit of Ross Creek Reservoir and follow the track map along to the Upper Leith track and on through Woodhaugh Gardens where you’ll find a paddling pool, playground and, surprise, a nearby dairy on George Street, for that essential ice cream stop.
+Ross Creek entices you with waterfalls to admire and waterside trails to follow from one reserve to another.
+Start with the circuit of Ross Creek Reservoir and follow the track map along to the Upper Leith track and on through Woodhaugh Gardens where you’ll find a paddling pool, playground and a nearby dairy on George Street, for that essential ice cream fix.

 Staying up late?
 Then pop on your headlamps and seek out Nichols Creek in Leith Valley.
 Follow the track upstream for 15 minutes, switch off your torch and see the night fade as glow worms do what they do best.
 Pick a cool night, as these mysterious creatures shine brighter when it’s chilly – so wrap up warmly, too.

-Cool off with watery fun at Moana Pool, which has a number of pools for little swimmers and adults alike, include a wave machine, lazy river and hydroslide.
+Cool off with watery fun at Moana Pool, which has a number of pools for little swimmers and adults alike, include a wave pool, lazy river and hydroslides.
 Endless hours of indoor entertainment on a summer’s day.